What is adult day care?

 Who benefits from adult day care programs?

 Adult day care is for older adults who are unable to stay at home alone, providing social stimulation to avoid depression and loneliness.
 Families also benefit, by allowing caregivers to drop off their loved one at a safe place during the day so they can continue to work.
-This helps prevents caregiver burnout.
+This helps prevents caregiver stress.

 What are the benefits of intergenerational activities for St. Francis Adult Day Center participants?